Google Analytics is one of the topped and widely used analytics tools. It helps us to track the traffic which we receive on our blog or website.

 You can also set any other rules to exclude other pages tracking in this way.

-With the help of the above tricks, you can prevent Google Analytics from tracking your own visits and page previews.
+With the help of the above tricks, you can stop Google Analytics from tracking your own visits and page previews.